MISP/MISP/docs/INSTALL.rhel7.md

 ### 2/ Dependencies

 !!! note
-    This guide installs PHP 7.4 from Remi's Repo
+    This guide installs PHP 7.4 from Remi's repo

 !!! warning
     [PHP 5.6 and 7.0 aren't supported since December 2018](https://secure.php.net/supported-versions.php).
 Please update accordingly.
 In the future only PHP7 will be supported.